Jackbruce0/xed/README.txt

 	2. Read and tokenize .obj and .sym file into structs prior to processing
 		- This greatly simplified the process of interpreting these files

-	Full list of design decisions are available in our design document
+	Full list of design decisions are available in Software_Design_Document.pdf

 Description of any extra functionality not required